Skip to Content

 Also found safely within the electric fence and just above the interpretive centre, is the Whitehorn Bistro.
 The views from this upscale Lake Louise restaurant could be some of the best restaurant views in the world.

-The Whitehorn Bistro has a massive outdoor patio treating its patrons to incredible views of the mountains around Lake Louise.
+The Whitehorn Bistro has a massive outdoor patio treating its patrons to incredible views of the Rocky Mountains around Lake Louise.
 The patio is surrounded by glass, allowing unimpeded views from any table.

 We enjoyed the local game and cheese platter, while our kids had a very fancy macaroni and cheese off the kids menu.
 The service was excellent and the food was amazing.

-The Whitehorn bistro is not for people visiting Banff on a budget, but it’s an experience atop the Lake Louise Summer Gondola which we’d highly recommend.
+The Whitehorn Bistro is not for people visiting Banff on a budget, but it’s an experience atop the Lake Louise Gondola which we’d highly recommend.

 Other Restaurants